Vidhi1290/Bollywood-movie-dataset/README.md

 ## Overview

-Explore the vibrant world of Bollywood cinema with this dataset featuring a curated collection of Hindi movies released between 2000 and 2024.
+Explore the vibrant world of Bollywood cinema with this dataset featuring a curated collection of Hindi movies.
 The dataset includes 7,420 entries, providing valuable insights into Bollywood movie trends.

 ## Content